tsliwowicz/crayon/README.md

 Since it's only javascript, there's also no need for compilation.

 1. Get the prerequisits:
-   a. `yum install nodejs npm make mawk` - NodeJS and its download manager
+   a. `yum install nodejs npm make` - NodeJS and its download manager
    b. `npm install cityhash` - Google hashing library wrapper for NodeJS
    c. `npm install zlib` - Compression library for browser-node communication
    d. `npm install glob` - Helper file system library for munin plugin